Newcastle Upon Tyne Tyne And Wear, UK Travel Guide

 Travel insurance covers medical emergencies, trip cancellations, lost luggage, and more.
 Consider Insubuy for US visitors.

-Immediately reach out to your country's's embassy/consulate and report to local police (dial 101) for a crime reference number.
+Immediately reach out and about to your country's's embassy/consulate and report to local police (dial 101) for a crime reference number.

 Newcastle upon Tyne is usually safe for tourists.
-Like any major urban area, some cautionary measures are prudent.
+Like any major urban area, some cautionary measures are wise.

-Always be aware of your surroundings, specifically if you use your phone in public.
+Always be aware of your surroundings, specifically if using your phone in public.
 Avoid walking alone in poorly lit or unfamiliar areas at night.
 Most tourist areas are well-policed and safe.

 Keep passports, money, and phones out of sight in crowded areas.

-Stay with friends and use licensed cabs or ride-sharing-sharing apps for late-night transport.
+Stay with friends and use licensed taxis or ride-lift-sharing apps for late-night transport.

 Carry a small physical copy of your ID separate from the original, and keep digital copies on your phone/email.